FAQ - Everyday Life

 - September: Wine festival of Darmstadt in the Wilhelminenstraße

-- December: Christmas Market (at the “Schloss” and in Bessungen)
+- December: Christmas Market (in the city center and in Bessungen)

 Close by: